-

 Program Details

-Students in the EMT program can attend part time.
 Each cohort consists of two parts, EMT 1 and EMT 2, which you enroll in together.
-Depending on the semester, offerings may include accelerated, one-semester or two-semester formats.
+Depending on the semester, offerings may include accelerated or one-semester.

 Emergency Medical Technician classes may be offered at these Madison College campuses: